Ashford, Kent: Redevelopments

 Little is left of the old Ashford town centre, apart from a cluster of medieval half-timbered buildings in Middle Row and around the churchyard in the town centre.
 A number of old buildings were removed to make way for the controversial ring road around the centre, including four public houses.
 Further demolition was required to build Charter House, an eight-story office building for Charter Consolidated, that opened in 1975.
-Charter subsequently moved back to London in 1985, and the building is now being converted into flats, though progress stalled owing to the discovery of asbestos.
+Charter subsequently moved back to London in 1985.
+The building is now converted into flats, though progress stalled during the conversion owing to the discovery of asbestos.
 Charter compensated for the demolition by funding a restoration scheme on North Street, preserving several historic buildings.
 The borough council operated from a row of houses in Elwick Road, until the civic centre was opened by the Duchess of Kent on 8 December 1983.

 To accommodate a growing population in the area, the Finberry estate began construction in 2013.
 It is a 168 ha site to the southeast of the town centre, which opened various houses, workspaces and shops in a series of phases through the remainder of the decade.
 It is planned to cater for 1,180 homes.
 The development also includes plans for a pub and shops.

 Recent developments

 A large factor in Ashford's recent redevelopment has been Ashford Borough Council's 'Big 8' strategy.
 This centred on eight major projects designed to add cultural and economic value to the town.
 The first proposed was the Commercial Quarter near the station, which opened in 2018, and the second was a new junction 10A of the M20 motorway.
 The first of the housing projects to make progress was Chilmington Green, a 5,750-house development near Ashford's suburbs.
 A primary school is set to be built as part of the residential development, with planning permission granted in 2022.

 The first of the Big 8 projects to be fully completed was a new campus for Ashford College, moving from Jemmett Road.
 The building works on the Elwick Road site cost £16 million, and was completed in 2017.
 A leisure complex, Elwick Place, opened in 2018 with a Picturehouse cinema.
 The Designer Outlet was redeveloped in a £90 million expansion project.
 An expansion of the Jasmin Vardimon Company is also planned.

+The former railway works is being redeveloped into Ashford International Studios, a combined cinema studios, hotel and residential apartments.
+It is expected to open in 2025.